theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/server-settings.md

 ---

-The following section contains an overview of the yunIO server settings in the  :yunio-nav-settings: *Settings* menu.
+This section contains an overview of the yunIO server settings in the  :yunio-nav-settings: *Settings* menu.
 Any changes made in this menu only take effect after clicking **[Save]** and restarting the yunIO Windows service.

 ### Services Endpoint